Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Introduction

-We evaluate our framework with MultimodalBench (Section~\ref{sec:bench}), which comprises 100 topics used as inputs and 5 dedicated evaluation metrics.
+We evaluate Multimodal DeepResearcher with MultimodalReportBench, which comprises 100 topics used as inputs.
 Our experiments include both proprietary and open-source models with automatic and human evaluation.
-As a baseline, we adapted DataNarrative~\cite{datanarrative}, a relevant framework that generates placeholders for charts from tabular inputs, to perform our task.
+The evaluation encompasses both report-level and chart-level assessments, each employing five dedicated metrics.
+As a baseline, we adapted DataNarrative~\cite{datanarrative}, a relevant framework that generates simple placeholders for charts from tabular inputs, to perform our task.
 Both automatic and human evaluations consistently demonstrate Multimodal DeepResearcher's superior performance compared to the baseline.
 Notably, when using Claude 3.7 Sonnet as the generator, Multimodal DeepResearcher achieves an impressive 82\% overall win rate.

 Our contributions can be summarized as follows: